favna/ribbon/docs/index.md

 Music PlaySongCommand - Starts playing music
 You need to be in a voice channel before you can use this command and Ribbon needs to be allowed to join that channel as well as speak in it
-If music is already playing this will add to the queue or otherwise it will join your voice channel and start playing There are 3 ways to queue songs
+If music is already playing this will add to the queue or otherwise it will join your voice channel and start playing There are 4 ways to queue songs
 1. Youtube Search Query
-2. Youtube URL
+2. Youtube video URL
+3. Youtube playlist URL
-3. Youtube video ID
+4. Youtube video ID
 **Aliases**: `add`, `enqueue`, `start`, `join`

 **Returns**: <code>MessageEmbed</code> - Title, duration and thumbnail of the video